 To keep my sheets and pillow cases organized together as sets, I fold pillow cases of the same set, separate, then put all into last folded pillow case.
-Put set of folded pillow cases into the flat folded sheet with the folded fitted sheet.
 When you need the set of sheets, all are together as one, and the pillow cases can be taken out by the amount needed for the pillows.

 When there's a pile of sheets or towels in the cupboard, it's easy to overuse the few top ones.
 The way to avoid this is to put freshly laundered stock underneath the rest of the pile each time - just lift the pile out onto a convenient surface, put in the new stuff, and replace the rest of the pile.

 I have a very large cherrywood armoire in my bedroom.
-It used to have a large TV in it but now the piece of furniture is empty.
 I use the large opening on top, filling it with sheets and matching pillow cases, all matching sets together.
-On one side, I store a stack of blankets and quilts.
-I keep fabric softener sheets between the sets of sheets to keep them smelling always fresh.

 Before you store away Christmas tablecloths, throw pillows, etc., toss in a new dryer sheet.
 The scent will keep the seasonal goodies from getting musty between now and next holiday season!